pivotal/docs-tap/convention-service/creating-conventions.md

         kapp deploy -a awesome-convention -f server.yaml
         ```

-8. **Verify the convention server is running by checking for the convention pods**
+8. Verify the convention server is running by checking for the convention pods.

-    + Running `kubectl get all -n awesome-app` should return something like ...
+    + Running `kubectl get all -n awesome-app` will return output similar to the following:
         ```text
         NAME                                       READY   STATUS    RESTARTS   AGE
         pod/awesome-webhook-1234567890-12345       1/1     Running   0          8h